department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 -	Qualified you for a disability rating of 10% or more, **and**
 -	Was caused only by your service in the Southwest Asia theater of operations

-**And you must also have a diagnosis of 1 or more of these conditions:**
+**And you must also have a diagnosis of one or more of these conditions:**
 - Functional gastrointestinal disorders
 - Chronic Fatigue Syndrome
 - Fibromyalgia
 - Other undiagnosed illnesses, including but not limited to cardiovascular disease, muscle and joint pain, and headaches

 ##### Presumed disabilities
-You can also get benefits if both of the below descriptions are true for you.
+You can also get benefits for a presumed disability if both of the below descriptions are true for you.

 **Both of these must be true:**
 - You have a presumed disability that appeared within 1 year of your date of separation, **and**